MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/tamper-resiliency.md

 Other malicious drivers can be blocked by using [WDAC to create a policy to block other drivers](/windows/security/threat-protection/windows-defender-application-control/windows-defender-application-control-operational-guide).

-Exploited vulnerable and signed drivers can be blocked from being written to disk by Attack surface reduction rules (ASR) using the [Block abuse of exploited vulnerable signed drivers rule](/microsoft-365/security/defender-endpoint/attack-surface-reduction-rules-reference#block-abuse-of-exploited-vulnerable-signed-drivers).
+Exploited vulnerable and signed drivers can be blocked from being written to disk by attack surface reduction rules (ASR) using the [Block abuse of exploited vulnerable signed drivers rule](/microsoft-365/security/defender-endpoint/attack-surface-reduction-rules-reference#block-abuse-of-exploited-vulnerable-signed-drivers).
 This list is updated more frequently, and like WDAC has an audit mode to avoid accidentally impacting legitimate use.

 ## Preventing tampering via exclusions - Windows